AlRiley90/AlRiley90/README.md

 - 💬 Ask me about what I can do to help you or your company, and how we can learn and grow together
 - 📫 How to reach me: I currently live in San Antonio and can be reached at alex.riley.ar12@gmail.com or my LinkedIn page https://www.linkedin.com/in/alexander-s-riley/
 - 😄 Pronouns: He/Him/His
-- ⚡:libra: Fun fact: I love to spend my spare time watching movies, discovering a new show on some streaming platform, reading a book about someone influential, and have recently discovered that I have a true passion for coding.
+- ⚡:libra: Fun fact: I love to spend my spare time watching movies, discovering a new show on some streaming platform, reading a book about someone influential.
 I enjoy the feeling of knowing that people can see and interact with my work, however, I do have a pretty thorough understanding of several backend languages.
-Every chance I get to learn something new I want to take advantage of.
 - My favorite quote: "I never lose, I win or I learn" - Nelson Mandela
  - [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=AlRiley90)](https://github.com/AlRiley90/github-readme-stats)
 <!--